|

 Another option for menhaden is to use a single storm bait.
 It can

 be very effective, but expensive in the long run.
+This can

 For larger menhaden, a single large spoon or plug should be used.